Grand Rapids Public Museum: Voigt House Victorian Museum

 The museum also maintains the Voigt House Victorian Home, located at 115 College Ave.
 SE.
 The Voigt House, built in 1896, was the residence of the Carl Voigt family for over 76 years.
 Donated to the Grand Rapids Foundation upon the death of the youngest child Ralph Voigt in 1971, the property came into the eventual possession of the museum in 1974.
 The Voigt house is a time capsule to the late Victorian era, having never been remodeled by the family since 1907.

-The Museum has been closed since 2009.
+The Voigt House has been closed to the public since 2009.